dancergraham/eurocode_EN1991_1_4/README.md

 # Eurocode EN1991-1-4:2005

 Implementations of Eurocode wind loading functions.
-Written whilst I was working as a professional wind engineer at CSTB in France and tutor at Ecole Central Nantes.
+Written whilst I was tutoring at Ecole Central Nantes.

 > **_DISCLAIMER:_**  I provide no guarantees for correctness of the solutions or appropriateness for a given situation, nor for updates as the codes change.
 Please get in touch if you would